-We collect data about you in three ways:

-- Directly from you - Directly from a person/third party you have given consent to share information with us - Indirectly from your Pegasus record.
-We have a data sharing agreement with the University to access certain details about Students' Union members on Pegasus.
-This includes your student number, name, term time address, student email, gender, whether or not you are a mature student, course details, and curriculum history.
-We only use this data for the purposes of providing our service to students.
+We collect data about you in three ways, either directly from you, directly from a person/third party you have given consent to share information with us, or from your Pegasus record.
+We have a data sharing agreement with the University to access certain basic details about you on Pegasus.
+This includes your student number, name, term time address, student email, gender, whether or not you are a mature student, and course details.
+This has been set up so that we can make the best service for you, and you don't need to go through it all directly with us.
+If you have any questions about this see section 10 on how to contact the University's Data Protection Officer.